Hi, my name's Jessie

 Children in care attend various schools across the borough.
 The Virtual School works with those schools to make sure our children in care receive a first class education.
 Together, they provide all the support they need to help them achieve their potential and go on to succeed in their adult lives.

 The Virtual School also provides advice and guidance for parents and carers of previously looked after children.

 Information for children in care

 All children need some support to help them do well at school.
 If you're in care, you might need a little extra support to help bring out the best in you.
-Find out everything you need to know about how we can support your education here.

 Information for designated teachers

 Designated teachers promote the education of all children in care.
 They're responsible for making sure children get the support they need to get the best out of their time at school.

 It's important that you play an active role in the education of the children in your care and build positive relationships with their school.